 8. Take out a level rather than a stepped premium

-The potential to save money is higher the younger you are when you take out the level premium.
+However the potential to save money is higher the younger you are when you take out a level premium.
 This is because the cost of the level premium relative to the stepped premium is likely to be less when you are younger and you will have more years over which to reap the savings once the stepped premium rises above the level premium.

-Cover through your superannuation fund may be cheap because group rates are applied.
-However superannuation cover has a number of shortcomings: cover will only be available while you are employed and contributing to the fund (which means no cover during breaks from work), agreed value cover, level premiums and “extra” benefits will not be available and the terms and conditions of your cover are not guaranteed and can change if your super fund changes insurance companies.
+Your existing industry super fund may be able to offer income protection at attractive rates, particularly if group rates are applied.
+However superannuation cover has a number of shortcomings: cover will only be available while you are employed and contributing to the fund (which means no cover during breaks from work), claims may take longer and the terms and conditions of super cover are not guaranteed and can change if your super fund changes insurance companies.

-Also many superannuation funds only offer income protection with a benefit period of 2 years and not to age 65.
-It is possible to supplement a 2 year super policy with a policy outside of super with a benefit period to age 65.
-The second policy can have a 2 year waiting period so that its cover starts when the other policy ends.
-However it can be cheaper to have just one policy (see below) or to use superlinking to “split” the benefits of a policy between super and non super (see below).
+Also many superannuation funds offer income protection which is limited to a benefit period of 2 years.
+It may be possible to supplement a 2 year super policy with another policy with a benefit period to age 65.
+The second policy could have a 2 year waiting period so that its cover starts when the other policy ends.
+However it is usually cheaper to have just one policy (see below).

 10. It usually doesn’t pay to have more than one income protection policy

 You may also be overinsured by having more than one policy.
-There is usually a limit of 75% of your income which can be covered across all policies.
-This means that if you have two policies and the monthly benefits add up to more than 75% at claim time then one of the policies will be “offset” i.e. the benefit will be reduced so that you do not receive more than 75% of your income.
+There is usually a limit of 70% (75% for policies issued before 1st October 2021) of your income which can be covered across all policies.
+This means that if you have two policies and the monthly benefits add up to more than 70% at claim time then one of the policies will be “offset” i.e. the benefit will be reduced so that you do not receive more than 70% of your income.
 This could mean that you have paid premiums for cover in excess of what you can receive.